Driving minibuses with a car driving licence

 - is being operated by the holder of a public service vehicle (PSV) operator's licence

-- is being used for the purpose of proceeding to, or returning from, a place where assistance is to be, or has been, given to a damaged or disabled passenger-carrying vehicle; or is giving assistance to or moving a disabled passenger-carrying vehicle or moving a damaged vehicle
+- is being used for proceeding to, or returning from, a place where help is to be, or has been, given to a damaged or disabled passenger-carrying vehicle; or is giving help to or moving a disabled passenger-carrying vehicle or moving a damaged vehicle

 Vehicle classification for driver licensing purposes